amirbabaeii/Task-Management-Pro/README.md

 - **Notifications**: Stay updated with task progress and changes.
 - **Responsive Design**: Accessible on both desktop and mobile devices.
 - **Different Roles**: different level of access for each role.
+- **Task Prioritization**: Assign and filter tasks by priority to focus on the most critical work.

 ## Getting Started